RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - A contract can be made without an identifiable offer and acceptance, provided the parties have manifested their mutual assent
   - Acid test
     - Offer and acceptance cannot be identified
-    - Reasonably shown that the dealings present a “concluded bargain”
+    - Reasonably shown that the dealings present a "concluded bargain"
     - Meates v Attorney-General [1983] NZLR
       - reviewed by Heydon JA in Brambles Holdings Ltd v Bathurst City Council [2001] NSWCA
         - Must ask